AMDmi3/opening_hours.js/README.md

 [YoHours][]                                                      | A simple editor for OpenStreetMap opening hours, [GitHub](https://github.com/PanierAvide/panieravide.github.io/tree/master/yohours)
 [pyopening_hours]                                                | python module for opening_hours.js
 [opening_hours_server.js]                                        | A little server answering query‘s for opening_hours and check if they can be evaluated.
-[opening_hours-statistics]                                       | Visualization of the data quality and growth over time.
+[opening_hours-statistics]                                       | Visualization of the data quality and growth over time in OSM.
 [www.openstreetmap.hu](http://www.openstreetmap.hu/)             | old version of this library, see also https://github.com/AMDmi3/opening_hours.js/issues/19
 [osmopeninghours][]                                              | JavaScript library which provides a more abstract, specialized API and Italian localization.
 It returns a JavaScript object for a given time interval (see [example.json](https://github.com/digitalxmobile-dev/osmopeninghours/blob/master/example/example.json)).

-If you use this library please let me know …
+If you use this library please let me know.

 ### YoHours